avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 -----------

-The simulation results (two dimensional fields of e.g. peak pressure or flow depth) are processed in a way that it is possible to compare characteristic values such as for example, run-out, maximum peak pressure or flow depth, maximum peak velocity or speed for different simulations.
+The simulation results (two dimensional fields of e.g. peak pressure or flow depth) are processed in a way that it is possible to compare characteristic values that are directly linked to the flow variables such as maximum peak flow depth, maximum peak velocity or deduced quantities, for example maximum peak pressure, pressure based run-out (including direct comparison to possible references tp, fp, ..) for different simulations.

 AIMEC (Automated Indicator based Model Evaluation and Comparison, [Fischer2013]_) was developed